-As a physical symbol of UT’s commitment to diversity, the Pride Center provides support, resources, and a community space for UT’s LGBTQQIA and ally students, faculty, and staff, as well as anyone who seeks to learn about sexual orientation or gender identity.
-Pride achieves this by sponsoring programs and events that raise awareness, that increase visibility, and that engage in advocacy regarding LGBTQQIA issues.
+As a physical symbol of UT’s commitment to diversity, Pride Center provides support, resources, and a community space for UT’s LGBTQIA and ally students, faculty, and staff, as well as anyone who seeks to learn about topics related to sexual orientation, gender, gender identity, or gender expression.
+Pride Center achieves this by sponsoring programs and events that raise awareness, increase visibility, and provide education regarding LGBTQIA issues.

 Meet Your Senator Week: Meet and Greet at the Pride Center

 The Pride Center and SGA are holding a meet and greet for senators and their constituents on Wednesday, November 1.
 Drop in and share your thoughts on how your SGA senators can represent you and the LGBTQIA+ community on UTK’s campus.
 We’ll have cookies!

 Join the Pride Center and the LGBTQA+ Alumni Council on Friday, November 3 as we honor the very first recipient of our LGBTQA+ Alumni Council Scholarship, Eva Herinková.
 This is the first LGBTQ+ scholarship ever given at the University of Tennessee, Knoxville.
 The executive council members will be presenting an award and saying a few short words before we all indulge in cake!

 The Death and Life of Marsha P. Johnson: Documentary Screening